 Another very popular cliché of the current times is Brexit, and given CyrusOne has set up bases in the UK, I asked Pullen if it’s a concern moving forward.

 “Given the recent coverage of negotiations over Brexit, it would be a brave person who would attempt to predict the eventual outcome of Britain’s negotiations to exit the European Union.
 Whatever that outcome is however, we do not see Brexit as a major threat to the upward trajectory of demand for data center capacity across our main territories in Europe,” says Pullen.

 “First of all, there’s a simple matter of geography.
 The London data center market is and always will be a major network hub for international data traffic.
 The same can be said for Frankfurt which sits right at the very centre of Europe,” says Pullen.

 His second point is based around the simple law of necessity.

-“IoT, AI, Machine Learning, those all require tremendous computing power.
-Just look at how much data a single autonomous car generates, and you understand why Brexit is unlikely to be more than a blip in an otherwise exponential rise in demand for data centre capacity.”
+“IoT, AI, Machine learning, those all require tremendous computing power.
+Just look at how much data a single autonomous car generates, and you understand why Brexit is unlikely to be more than a blip in an otherwise exponential rise in demand for data center capacity.”

 To wrap it up I pulled out yet another cliché for Pullen – sustainability.

-“Water conservation has been a significant factor in how we design and build new data centres.
-Our hyperscale, purpose-built data centres use an air-cooled chiller technology with an integrated compressor and condenser that cool the closed loop of water.
+“Water conservation has been a significant factor in how we design and build new data centers.
+Our hyperscale, purpose-built data centers use an air-cooled chiller technology with an integrated compressor and condenser that cool the closed loop of water.
 Filling the pipe with water just a single time is the only water consumption.
-The chilled water loop for a 4.5 MW data centre is filled once with less than 8,000 gallons, meaning the permanent water supply can be provided by a single tanker truck.”
+The chilled water loop for a 4.5 MW data center is filled once with less than 8,000 gallons, meaning the permanent water supply can be provided by a single tanker truck.”